Ricoh has developed a polarization camera that can acquire polarization information from a subject in real-time.

 A polarization camera acquires polarization information from a subject.
 Light contains amplitude (brightness), wavelength (color), and polarization information.
 Although human beings are able to sense brightness and the color of visible light, we are not able to sense polarization information.
 Insects with compound eyes have the ability to sense polarization, and it is said that they perceive a world quite different from our own.

 Acquisition of polarization information with a normal camera allows only changes in intensity as a polarization filter rotates in front of the camera to be viewed.
 Ricoh has developed a polarization camera that captures polarization images in real-time without mechanically adjusting the polarization filter or other parameters.
 A polarization camera makes it easier to acquire information on the surface orientation of hard-to-distinguish single-colored objects and to recognize hard-to-distinguish differences between transparent surfaces and non-transparent surfaces.
 A broad range of applications is possible, including factory automation (FA), of course, but also the security, pharmaceutical, and food industries.

-By precisely mounting a region-dividing, sub-wavelength structure (SWS) polarization filter on a CMOS sensor, a Ricoh polarization camera can acquire polarization information that has been difficult to capture with conventional cameras.
+By precisely mounting an area-dividing, sub-wavelength structure (SWS) polarization filter on a CMOS sensor, a Ricoh polarization camera can acquire polarization information in real-time, something that has been difficult to capture with conventional cameras.

 Polarization camera applications

 Until now, it was difficult to determine the shape of a single-colored subject from a captured image in some cases.
 A polarization camera, however, makes it easier to detect differences in the surface orientation of single-colored subjects.
 This is because the polarized state of light from a subject differs depending on the surface orientation of that subject.
 These differences can be captured as polarization images with a polarization camera.
 Potential applications include object recognition for single-colored objects in a production line.